ADHD Parenting Tips

 Children with ADHD generally have deficits in executive function: the ability to think and plan ahead, organize, control impulses, and complete tasks.
 That means you need to take over as the executive, providing extra guidance while your child gradually acquires executive skills of his or her own.

-Although the symptoms of ADD/ADHD can be nothing short of exasperating, it’s important to remember that the child with ADD/ADHD who is ignoring, annoying, or embarrassing you is not acting willfully.
-Kids with ADD/ADHD want to sit quietly; they want to make their rooms tidy and organized; they want to do everything their parent says to do—but they don’t know how to make these things happen.
+Although the symptoms of ADHD can be nothing short of exasperating, it’s important to remember that the child with ADHD who is ignoring, annoying, or embarrassing you is not acting willfully.
+Kids with ADHD want to sit quietly; they want to make their rooms tidy and organized; they want to do everything their parent says to do—but they don’t know how to make these things happen.

-Having ADD/ADHD can be just as frustrating as dealing with someone who has it.
-If you keep this in mind, it will be a lot easier to respond to you child in positive, supportive ways.
+If you keep in mind that having ADHD is just as frustrating for your child, it will be a lot easier to respond in positive, supportive ways.
 With patience, compassion, and plenty of support, you can manage childhood ADHD while enjoying a stable, happy home.

-Before you can successfully parent a child with ADD/ADHD, it’s essential to understand the impact of your child’s symptoms on the family as a whole.
-Children with ADD/ADHD exhibit a slew of behaviors that can disrupt family life:
+Before you can successfully parent a child with ADHD, it’s essential to understand the impact of your child’s symptoms on the family as a whole.
+Children with ADHD exhibit a slew of behaviors that can disrupt family life: